Deployment

 Plan Limits

-Public self-serve cloud plans are Hobby, Pro, and Scale.
-Enterprise is handled through a separate inquiry path.
+Public pricing plans are Hobby, Startup, and Enterprise.
+Enterprise is handled through a custom inquiry path.

 App slots count dev apps and production apps separately.
 For example, a first gencow deploy --prod creates a separate production app and consumes one additional slot.